-A graduate-level study of postcolonial literary theory and literature.
+A study of postcolonial literary theory and literature.
 Texts written in English from a variety of formerly colonized regions will be studied; including, but not limited to, Africa, the Caribbean, South and Southeast Asia, Ireland, Australia and New Zealand.
 The focus will be on such topics as imperialism, race, gender, ethnicity, nation, language, and representation.

-ENGL 5700-Response to Writing (3-0-3)
+ENGL 5700 - Response to Writing

 An introduction to one-on-one writing instruction (both online and face-to-face), classroom based writing consultancy, and theories that guide these practices.
 Students will write many kinds of documents, including essays about tutoring and consulting, and they will apply what they have learned in peer review situations.
-Additional readings will cover the history, theory, and practice of peer tutoring and its role in composition studies scholarship.
+Additional readings readings will cover the history, theory, and practice of peer tutoring and its role in composition studies scholarship.

-ENGL 5710-Contemporary American Poetry (3-0-3)
+ENGL 5710 - Contemporary American Poetry

-This course examines post-1960 American poetry and focuses on the poets who represent major developments in traditional and non-traditional poetics along with a consideration of the styles, trends, and influences that inform contemporary American poetry.
+A study of post-1960 American poetry focusing upon the poets who represent major developments in traditional and non-traditional poetics along with a consideration of the styles, trends, and influences that inform contemporary American poetry.

-ENGL 5720-Contemporary American Fiction (3-0-3)
+ENGL 5720 - Contemporary American Fiction